 Garry Samson is the wedding coordinator at Tylney Hall and guided the couple through every detail of their day.
 For Rachel and Ed the most important thing for their day was to spend it with their family and friends.
 A lot of their family live abroad so it was important to be with them and celebrate their marriage together.
 They wanted their day to be a relaxed and happy day.

 They chose Tylney Hall because it has a lot of family importance to Rachel; she grew up locally and had spent many important family occasions there, including her brother’s 21st birthday.
-Both Ed and Rachel love Tylney for its relaxed atmosphere combined with its grand and elegant gardens and house, so it was my jo to capture all of this in my Tylney Hall photography.
+Both Ed and Rachel love Tylney for its relaxed atmosphere combined with its grand and elegant gardens and house, so it was my job to capture all of this in my Tylney Hall wedding photography.

 The day starts….